Survival First Aid Kit List | 28 Essentials

 These should be the cornerstone of your kit and included in any first aid kit:

-- Standard First Aid Kit: M2 Basics 321 Piece Emergency Survival First Aid Kit
+- Budget First Aid Kit: M2 Basics First Aid Kit – Bare bones plastic case kit that usually gets the job done.

 – or –